 This high-quality award winning development offers a mix of housing types, with a strong focus on affordability and public housing, a high level of amenity and environmental value and a thriving community with a strong local identity, connectivity and quality of life.

-Winner: City of Cockburn for Bibra Lake Regional Playground
+PROJECT: for Bibra Lake Regional Playground

 The playground creates a public space and community facilities that builds community connections, encourages interaction and breaks down common barriers to participation such am accessibility and socio-economic status.